 3) Governance

-The report will consider institutions, actors, instruments (law, contracts, international treaties, customary systems, traditional practices, ...), at different levels, and what should be done to improve governance of forests and of related domains for FSN.
+The report will consider institutions, actors, instruments (law, contracts, international treaties, customary systems, traditional practices, ...), Policies- including the harmonization of policies for the three previous points, also harmonization between macro and micro levels in this field. at different levels, and what should be done to improve governance of forests and of related domains for FSN.